Seth-Gers-2002/Uni_Group_project_website/cp3407-project-v2024-main/user_stories/user_story_06_title.md

 prioities from the user story
 10: Display job opportunities
-20: show who's has the task
+20: show who's has the avaliable job
-30: show selection and delegate.
+30: show selection and delegate jobs.